- Project Types

 What can I send in if I don’t have crop insurance?
 Why do you need this?
 If you don’t have crop insurance you can either send us seeding receipts, custom grain receipts, or a CWB permit book.
 We need these types of documents in order to support your claim.
 This is a necessary condition set out by Alberta Environment.
 We cannot file your claims without assurance documents.

 What are assurance documents?
-Assurance documents are documents that show what crops you seeded, where you seeded and what equipment you used.
+Assurance documents are documents that show what crops you seeded, where you seeded, the amount that was seeded and what equipment you used.
 Crop insurance, seed receipts, custom grain receipts, and CWB permit books are all examples of assurance documents.
 Equipment photos and equipment purchase receipts are another form of assurance.
 We also use GPS maps of your land as assurance that proves how much arable land you farm.
 We need an assurance document for each category: crops, equipment, and land.

 Why do you need land titles?
 Land titles give us important information regarding the ownership of your land, the size of your land, and the legal land description.
 We use land titles to generate correct contracts and to ensure that all of the associated people (owners and tenants) are aware that carbon credits are being claimed.